parkxu465/verussetup/Verusd-RPC.md

 # EOF
 ```

-Afterwards, start the verus daemon and let it sync the blockchain.
+Afterwards, start the verus daemon and let it sync the blockchain. as noted before, the indexes require a full synchronization from genesis, so this make take many hours.
 We'll also watch the debug log for a moment:

 ```bash
 cd ~/.komodo/VRSC; verusd -daemon 1>/dev/null 2>&1; sleep 1; tail -f debug.log